-Course Description: This course is a required supervised practicum experience in the application of counseling strategies and techniques in an environmental setting appropriate to the professional interests of the professional counselor trainee.
+This course is a required supervised practicum experience in the application of counseling strategies and techniques in an environmental setting appropriate to the professional interests of the professional counselor trainee.
 This experience will provide opportunities for students to counsel clients who represent the ethnic and demographic diversity of their community.
 All Counseling and Guidance Master's degree candidates in the Professional Counselor track are required to take this course as well as ALL add on certificate candidates.
 This course is generally one of the last courses in the Counselor Preparation program.
 It is expected that the student will have at least twenty-one graduate semester hours completed prior to signing up for this course.
 Every effort will be made by the Educational Leadership and Counseling faculty to follow and adhere to the standards set forth in the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

-Practicum Requirements:
+Internship Requirements:

-The student will complete one hundred and sixty clock hours for this course with at least sixty of these being in direct service.
-Should the student not complete the required 160 clock hours as required he/she must retake the course.
+The student will complete a total of 300 hundred hours.
+One hundred and twenty hours of direct hours, and 180 indirect hours.
+Should the student not complete the required 300 clock hours as required he/she must retake the course.